josephcrosmanplays532/edpuzzle-embued-code/README.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out. if you want to see my edpuzzle video folder, visit [here](https://josephcrosmanplays532.github.io/edpuzzle-embued-code/video folder.html)